MRU-COMP1502-2023/instructions/assignment_1.md

 5. Both hands are scored and the highest-point-value wins (ties are possible).
 6. A successful bet on either the player or banker wins the bet amount.
 A successful bet on a tie wins 5-to-1 (5x the bet amount).
 An unsuccessful bet is lost (deducted from the player's balance)

 **Card Deck:** A fresh deck of 52 cards (represented as a software object) should be created and shuffled when the program starts.
-The same should be used (even across games) until it runs out of cards, at which point it should be reset (all 52 cards restored and shuffled).
+The same deck object should be used (even across games) until it runs out of cards, at which point it should be reset (all 52 cards restored and shuffled).

   </p>
 </details>